jasonbobe/projects/projects.md

 This was an app-based single person multiple crossover trial platform.
 Initially lead by Noah Zimmerman, who later passed the torch to me at Mount Sinai.
 The first study (~2020) enabled people to evaluate whether nootropics changed cognition compared to a baseline period with no intervention.
 While the idea of single-person crossover trials dates back to Caleb Parry's work in the 1700s, they have not garnered widespread attention.
 Digital tools are poised to enable much broader adoption of these methods so people can actually figure out what interventions work IRL.

 ## Open Humans
 This is a nonprofit I co-founded with Mad Ball, the current Exec Director.
 The initial aim was to prototype a research platform that enabled participant control of individual data.
 We wanted to show how personal data could be accumulated and redeployed over time to advance discovery.
+Here is my [OH profile page](https://www.openhumans.org/jasonbobe/).

 ## DIYbio.org
 This is a nonprofit I co-founded with Mac Cowell in 2008 to create resources for the nascent DIY biology community.
 We have prototyped a few products and services over the years, such as the "Ask a Biosafety Officer" (retired), code of ethics, and DIYbioshpere (ongoing).
 The idea of non-institutional science and engineering was particularly fraught during the naughts.
 Community labs and bootstrapped biotechs are now fairly common.